 The Casida equation for TDDFT reads as follows:

 where

-In this work, we set $H_{AIJB}$ and $H_{IABJ}$ to be zero, which is referred to as the Tamm-Dancoff approximation (TDA). \cite{HIRATA1999291} Here, the fock and kernel are both under MO representation, which can be easily transformed from AO representation.
+In this work, we set $H_{AIJB}$ and $H_{IABJ}$ to be zero during training, which is referred to as the Tamm-Dancoff approximation (TDA). \cite{HIRATA1999291} Here, the fock and kernel are both under MO representation, which can be easily transformed from AO representation.
 In this work, we focus on adiabatic LR‑TDDFT, where the response kernel is obtained as the second derivative of the same energy functional used in the ground-state calculation.
 The frequency dependence (memory effects) of the exact TDDFT kernel is beyond the present scope; \cite{RevModPhys.74.601} our goal here is to enable joint optimization of ground-state and LR excitation targets while maintaining analytic consistency between the learned energy, potential, and adiabatic kernel.

-There are two technical problems with backward differentiation.
-A problem is calculating backward gradients in SCF.
-Prior approaches have employed a fixed number of linear mixing iterations to enforce self-consistency, relying on the automatic differentiation framework to backpropagate gradients through the entire sequence of iterations. \cite{doi:10.1021/acscentsci.7b00586,PhysRevLett.126.036401} However, a straightforward unrolling of the procedure may generate ill-defined intermediate states and lead to excessive memory consumption, which limits the two works to very small systems such as $\mathrm{H}_2$.
+There are two technical problems in backward differentiation.
+The first is the treatment of the SCF loop.
+Prior approaches have employed a fixed number of linear-mixing iterations to enforce self-consistency and then backpropagated through the entire unrolled sequence. \cite{doi:10.1021/acscentsci.7b00586,PhysRevLett.126.036401} However, straightforward unrolling may generate ill-defined intermediate states and lead to memory consumption that grows with the number of SCF iterations, which limits such approaches to very small systems such as $\mathrm{H}_2$.
 We instead treat the converged SCF solution as the root of a fixed-point equation in Fock space.
-Let $\mathcal{S}_{\theta}$ denote one SCF update that maps an input Hermitian Fock matrix $F$ to an output Fock matrix $F^{\mathrm{out}}$ by (i) solving the generalized eigenproblem in Eq.~(\ref{eq:scf}) to obtain the density matrix $D(F)$ and (ii) rebuilding the Fock matrix from $D(F)$, including the learned functional parameters $\theta$.
-Note that $\mathcal{S}_{\theta}$ doesn't include the step of mixing in SCF.
-The self-consistent solution $F^{\star}(\theta)$ satisfies
+The self-consistent solution $\mat{F}_{\mathrm{scf}}(\vct{\theta})$ satisfies